 The first problem can be related to your Facebook ad reach.
 No matter how good your Facebook ad is, if it’s shown to the wrong audience, it will be useless.
 Of course, you may think that everyone is your potential client, but this is not true.

 Just yesterday, my feed demonstrated me an ad for industrial chimneys.
 No kidding, industrial chimneys are made of special steel and used for venting out hot gases from boilers.
 O_o

 I was looking at this ad and thinking “Why?
 Why me?
 Are all 25-year-old women really interested in this field?
 Am I missing anything?”

 However, the problem wasn’t me.
-It was a doubtful decision of some marketing manager who, for some reasons, decided to target ages 1-100.
+It was a doubtful decision of some marketing managers who, for some reason, decided to target ages 1-100.